rvalente/dotfiles/README.md

 This is designed to bootstrap a clean install of macOS Sierra quickly.
 It will overwrite all the things in your homedir with symlinks!

+## Submodules

+Note: This configuration uses git submodules for plugins, please ensure that you update your submodules once you clone the repo!

 ## Installation

 ``` bash